 - Search volume;

 Even when something is effectively buried, the information is still available online.
 If there is a determined searcher, they can still find it.
 Besides, it may not stay buried forever.

-Minc Law Can Help You Remove Public Court Records From the Internet
+Minc Law Can Help Delete Public Court Records

 There are plenty of reasons why you may want to have your court records removed from the internet.
 And there are even more companies and individuals out there who claim to provide this service.
 But unless their services include asking a judge to seal or expunge the court records, any attempt is likely to fail or only provide a temporary solution.

 I used Minc’s services to get images of my mugshot removed from a couple websites.
 I have not had success getting the mugshots removed on my own since the website administrators would not respond to my messages.
 Minc successfully coordinated the removal of these mugshots and made the process simple.
 They were easy to work with and I would definitely recommend them to others seeking similar services.

 While the premise of the court record removal process is simple enough, it often takes the guidance of an experienced internet defamation attorney to maximize its efficacy.
 This is especially true when there are legal arguments in favor of keeping the court records public.